BojanZelic/BojanZelic.github.io/_posts/2025-07-29-using-irsa-or-pod-identity-for-old-aws-sdk.md

 ## The Solution: Sidecar Container Magic

-After banging my head against this problem repeatedly, I found a clean workaround using a sidecar container.
+After banging my head against this problem repeatedly, There's a clean workaround using a sidecar container.
 The key insight is leveraging native sidecar container support with an init container that has a restart policy of 'always'.

 Here's how it works: